-- A. To pay all or any part of the cost of the improvement, the board may issue in the name of the county bonds in such form as the board may determine or assignable certificates in an amount not exceeding the total cost of the improvement.
-If the bonds or assignable certificates recite that: - (1) the proceedings relating to making the improvement and levying the assessments to pay for the improvement have been done in compliance with law; and - (2) all prerequisites to the fixing of the assessment lien against the tract or parcel of land benefited by the improvement have been performed;
+A. To pay all or any part of the cost of the improvement, the board may issue in the name of the county bonds in such form as the board may determine or assignable certificates in an amount not exceeding the total cost of the improvement.
+If the bonds or assignable certificates recite that:

+(1) the proceedings relating to making the improvement and levying the assessments to pay for the improvement have been done in compliance with law; and such recital shall be conclusive evidence of the facts recited.

+(2) all prerequisites to the fixing of the assessment lien against the tract or parcel of land benefited by the improvement have been performed;